top of page

 Click photo for more speaker info.

-When: Tuesday 3rd June 2025 2-4pm
+When: Tuesday 3rd June 2025 2-4pm (Doors open at 2pm for refreshments, talk at 2.30pm)

 Where: The Glapthorn Suite, Fletton House, Fletton Way, Oundle, PE8 4JA